jefson08/KhasiNMT/README.md

  Translated file (out.txt) will be generated in /data Directory

  ### B. Translation of English to Khasi
-1. Download the model and place/store in the weights Directory (Ignored if already downloaded)
+1. Download the model and place/store it in the weights Directory (Ignored if already downloaded)

    Link: <a href="https://drive.google.com/file/d/1nqaDLJ1q8DDV73CbgAbJHiwxp2H6b92z/view?usp=sharing">Download File </a>